hossamzee/geoqassim/readme.md

 - Handle exceptions in production, never show the enduser what happened.
 - Do the control panel home page.
+- Version number or build number.
+- The email should be lighter.

 ## TODO - Major Changes
 - Check if there is any security issues when calling route.